bwsw/sj-platform/SJDocs/source/SJ_Simulators.rst

 Output Engine Simulator
 ----------------------------

-.. warning:: *The section is under development!*

 It is a class for testing an implementation of :ref:`output-modlue` (Executor).

 Simulator imitates the behavior of the :ref:`Output_Streaming_Engine`: it sends transactions to the Executor, gets output envelopes from it and builds requests for loading data to an output service.
-The simulator uses :ref:`Output_Request_Builder` to build requests.
+Simulator uses :ref:`Output_Request_Builder` to build requests.

 Constructor arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~